JuJuaneda/DSA-signature-java/README.md

 In the root folder are two packages:

 org.apache.commons.cli which is a package from the Apache API used for the parsing of the command line.
-For more informations about this package got to https://commons.apache.org/proper/commons-cli/
+For more informations about this package go to https://commons.apache.org/proper/commons-cli/

 DSAmain is the main package of this program, it contains the following classes :